Skip to main content

 )

 The method name is the method on your harness or node.
-The tool_name or toolName is the stable boundary name that appears in decision context and receipts.
+The tool_name or toolName is the stable boundary name that appears in decision logs and receipts.

 Native adapters